Understand What is Browser

 Components of a Browser

-The front-end and back-end components of a browser work together seamlessly to provide a rich and interactive browsing experience.
+The front-end and back-end of a browser collaborate seamlessly to deliver an interactive browsing experience.

 Apart from these two major elements, here are the components of a browser.